Armenians in Tbilisi

 The Armenians have historically been one of the main ethnic groups in the city of Tbilisi, the capital of Georgia.
-Armenians are the largest ethnic minority in Tbilisi at 4.8% of the population.
+Currently, they are the largest ethnic minority in Tbilisi at 4.8% of the population.
 Armenians migrated to the Georgian lands in the Middle Ages, during the Muslim rule of Armenia.
 They formed the single largest group of city's population in the 19th century.
 Official Georgian statistics of 2014 put the number of Armenians in Tbilisi at 53,409 people.

 Tbilisi or Tiflis (as most Armenians call it) was the center of cultural life of Armenians in the Russian Empire from early 19th century to early 20th century.

 History

 The Armenian history and contribution to the capital city of Tbilisi (known as Tiflis in Armenian, Russian, Persian, Azerbaijani and Turkish) is significant.
 After the Russian conquest of the area, Armenians fleeing persecution in the Ottoman Empire and Persia caused a jump in the Armenian population until it reached about 40% of the city total.
 Many of the mayors and business class were Armenian, and much of the old city was built by Armenians.
-Until recently the neighborhoods of Havlabar and the area across the river were very heavily Armenian, but that has changed a great deal in the last two decades.
+Until recently the neighborhood of Avlabari and the area across the river were very heavily Armenian, but that has changed a great deal in the last two decades.

 An Armenian community has been known to have existed in Tbilisi since at least the 7th century, however a large Armenian community was not formed until the Late Middle Ages.
 By the late Middle Ages, there were some 24 Armenian churches and monasteries in and around the city.
 According to Tournefort, Armenians constituted three-quarters of the population of Tiflis in the 18th century, and owned 24 churches.

 Under the Russian Empire, the city of Tiflis became the center of Russian rule for the whole viceroyalty of Caucasia.
 During the 19th century, Tiflis became the center of the Eastern Armenian cultural revival and an Armenian cultural hub second only to Constantinople.

-Until recently, the neighborhoods of Avlabari (Havlabar) and the area across the river were very heavily Armenian.
-The older Armenian neighborhood of Tbilisi, on both sides of the river between Freedom Square and Havlabar carry Armenian names, including Tumanyan, Abovian, Akopian, Alikhanian, Sundukian, Yerevan, Ararat and Sevan.
+The older Armenian neighborhood of Tbilisi, on both sides of the river between Freedom Square and Avlabari carry Armenian names, including Tumanyan, Abovian, Akopian, Alikhanian, Sundukian, Yerevan, Ararat and Sevan.

 The Diocese Church (the Saint Gevorg Church) in Tbilisi where the Armenian primate of Tbilisi sits is very close to the city fortress.
 In front of the church is the tomb of the 18th-century Armenian–Georgian bard, Sayat-Nova.
-In Havlabar, the other Armenian Church of Echmiadzin is undergoing renovation and reconstruction.
+In Avlabari, the other Armenian Church of Echmiadzin is undergoing renovation and reconstruction.
 The Armenian Pantheon of Tbilisi has the tombs of many famous Armenians including writers Hovhannes Tumanyan and Raffi.